janbodnar/Testing/README.md

 Test coverage is a software testing metric that indicates the quantity of testing completed
 by a collection of tests.
 It helps identify areas that are missing or not validated.

-## Functional vs nonfunctional testing

-Smoke Testing, Unit Testing, and Database Testing are all types of functional testing.
-Non-functional testing comprises the behaviour aspect of the system, i.e., performance, stress, etc.
-Performance testing, usability testing, and volume testing are all types of non-functional testing.

 ## Smoke testing